The wave speed of an FKPP equation with jumps via coordinated branching: Wave speed

-\end{prop} \begin{proof} Without loss of generality we restrict to the case $ x_{0}=0 $.
+\end{proposition} \begin{proof} Without loss of generality we restrict to the case $ x_{0}=0 $.
 Let us also write $\mathbf C_t=(C_t^{(i)})_{i \in [I_t^{\delta}]}$ for $t>0$ and $ I^{\delta}_{t} = \ell( \mathbf{C}_{t})$, where we assume that the ordering of particles is exchangeable (which can e.g.\ be achieved via reshuffling the indices at the time of any reproduction event uniformly in a right-continuous manner).
-Then, at any given time $t \geq 0$, conditional on $ I^{\delta}_{t} $, the particles are identically (but not independently) distributed and their marginal law is the one of a Brownian motion $(B_s)_{s\geq 0}$ at time $t$, namely
+Then, at any given time $t \geq 0$, conditional on $ I^{\delta}_{t} $, the particles are identically (but not independently) distributed and their marginal law is that of a Brownian motion at time $t$, so that